 I am trying to like winter, but winter is not cooperating.

-It got worse once I was in perimenopause, as my estrogen levels were decreasing.
-Something a lot of women don’t know is that once you enter perimenopause, your estrogen takes a nosedive and that can give some women extreme bouts of depression from what feels like out of nowhere.
-Your gynecologist might not let you in on this little nugget of information.
+It got worse once I was in perimenopause and my estrogen levels dropped.
+Many women are unaware that once you enter perimenopause, your estrogen levels plummet, and that can give some women extreme bouts of depression from what feels like out of nowhere.
+Your gynecologist may not let you in on this little nugget of information.

 I promise this post gets lighter.

-Anyhoo, I decided with my new “homework”, I was going to shed my winter hatred.
+I decided with my new “homework,” that I was going to try to shed my winter hatred.

 I’m on an antidepressant now!